Amitav-Krishna/stock_news/README.md

 ## Project definition
 An app or website that shows the timeline of a stock price over long term (5 years+) with major news articles of the stock pinned on the price chart.
-This way it is easy to see and learn how news affects stock prices past and present. (recommended by marnus.db@gmail.com)
+This way it is easy to see and learn how news affects stock prices past and present.
+(Recommended by marnus.db@gmail.com)
 ## Project stack
 1. **Frontend (UI & Visualization)**
 - Next.js